owenbrown/istrue/docs/need-approach-benefit-competition.md

 Then, when the person visits a website, Is True tells uses the Trust Nemork to tell the user whether the website or news source is trustworthy.

-For example, a user sees a post from New York Times on Twitter.
-When she visits the website, she sees that her brother, whom she trusts, trust the New York Times.
+For example, a user sees a post from the mediacl journal The Lancet on Twitter.
+When she visits the website, she sees that her brother, whom she trusts, trust The Lancet.

+She clicks a link to see why her brother trusts The Lancet.

+## Benifits
+Is True relies on user generated content, so it can scale at a speed fast enough to combat disinformation.

+Users who are enthusiastic about pointing out disinfomation now have a venue for thoughtfully annotating the news.

+The platform is completely neutral, and therefore safe from partisan demonization.
+Users remain in complete control of their Trust Graph.
+They can choose to trust The New York Times, or Fox News, or both.

+Eventually, the mere absense of a trust on Is True will indicate that news is fake.
+When this occurs, it will become much more difficult to dessiminate disinformation.

+Making the corect decision about which information to believe is the difference between life and death with regards to Covid-19, and

+## Competitoin